High-energy phosphate

+Description

 High-energy phosphate bonds are usually pyrophosphate bonds, acid anhydride linkages formed by taking phosphoric acid derivatives and dehydrating them.
 As a consequence, the hydrolysis of these bonds is exergonic under physiological conditions, releasing Gibbs free energy.

-Except for PPi → 2 Pi, these reactions are, in general, not allowed to go uncontrolled in the human cell but are instead coupled to other processes needing energy to drive them to completion.
+Except for PPi → 2 Pi, these reactions are, in general, not allowed to go uncontrolled in cells but are instead coupled to other processes needing energy to drive them to completion.
 Thus, high-energy phosphate reactions can: